Exhaust gas recirculation: Diesel engines

 Because modern diesel engines often have a throttle, EGR can reduce the need for throttling, thereby eliminating this type of loss in the same way that it does for spark-ignited engines.
-In a naturally aspirated (i.e. nonturbocharged) engine, such a reduction in throttling also reduces the problem of engine oil being sucked past the piston rings into the cylinder and causing oil-derived carbon deposits there.
-(This benefit only applies to nonturbocharged engines.)
+In a naturally aspirated (i.e. non-turbocharged) engine, such a reduction in throttling also reduces the problem of engine oil being sucked past the piston rings into the cylinder and causing oil-derived carbon deposits there.

-In diesel engines in particular, EGeR systems come with serious drawbacks, one of which is a reduction in engine longevity.
+In diesel engines in particular, EGR systems come with serious drawbacks, one of which is a reduction in engine longevity.
 For example, because the EGR system routes exhaust gas directly back into the cylinder intake without any form of filtration, this exhaust gas contains carbon particulates.
-And, because these tiny particles are abrasive, the recirculation of this material back into the cylinder increases engine wear.
-This is so because these carbon particles will blow by the piston rings (causing piston-cylinder-interface wear in the process) and then end up in the crankcase oil, where they will cause further wear throughout the engine simply because their tiny size passes through typical oil filters.
+Because these tiny particles are abrasive, the recirculation of this material back into the cylinder increases engine wear.
+This is because these carbon particles will blow by the piston rings (causing piston-cylinder-interface wear in the process) and then end up in the crankcase oil, where they will cause further wear throughout the engine simply because their tiny size passes through typical oil filters.
 This enables them to be recirculated indefinitely (until the next oil change takes place).

 Exhaust gas—which consists largely of nitrogen, carbon dioxide, and water vapor—has a higher specific heat than air, so it still serves to lower peak combustion temperatures.
-However, adding EGR to a diesel reduces the specific heat ratio of the combustion gases in the power stroke.
-This reduces the amount of power that can be extracted by the piston, thereby reducing the thermodynamic efficiency. ..
+However, adding EGR to a diesel engine reduces the specific heat ratio of the combustion gases in the power stroke.
+This reduces the amount of power that can be extracted by the piston, thereby reducing the thermodynamic efficiency.

 EGR also tends to reduce the completeness of fuel combustion during the power stroke.
-This is plainly evident by the increase in particulate emissions that corresponds to an increase in EGR.
+This is evident by the increase in particulate emissions that correspond to an increase in EGR.

 Particulate matter (mainly carbon and also known as soot) that is not burned in the power stroke represents wasted energy.
 Because of stricter regulations on particulate matter (PM), the soot-increasing effect of EGR required the introduction of further emission controls in order to compensate for the resulting PM emission increases.
 The most common soot-control device is a diesel particulate filter (DPF) installed downstream of the engine in the exhaust system.
 This captures soot but causes a reduction in fuel efficiency due to the back pressure created.

 Diesel particulate filters come with their own set of very specific operational and maintenance requirements.
-Firstly, as the DPFU captures the soot particles (which are made far more numerous due to the use of EGR), the DPF itself progressively becomes loaded with soot.
+Firstly, as the DPF captures the soot particles (which are made far more numerous due to the use of EGR), the DPF itself progressively becomes loaded with soot.
 This soot must then be burned off, either actively or passively.